 10) While technical skills are important in your field, what soft skills do you look for when hiring new talent?

 As I've mentioned above, eagerness to learn, and I'm also looking for someone who will broaden the capabilities of the team on one or more axes.
 Much of Eagle's work involves interactions with our customers, so when interviewing someone I'm also considering how they would be able to work with customers to fully understand the customer's need, and how they would deal with the types of issue that inevitably arise as part of long, complex software projects.

-Working on a large engagement to modify and rearchitect a clinical genomics pipeline.About to get started on a cloud migration project for a pharma company.Negotiating potential projects with two new clients.Learning from Jonathan Stark's books and podcasts, particularly Hourly Billing is Nuts.Learning from and contributing to the great community of leaders on the Rands Leadership Slack.All the admin and learning that comes with running a consultancy business - tools like FreeAgent make this a lot easier than it was 10 years ago!Listening to podcasts - work related ones include Security Now!, Authority Issues and The Business of Authority.Running!
+Finishing off a large engagement to modify and rearchitect a clinical genomics pipeline.Starting on a cloud migration project for a pharma company.Negotiating potential projects with two new clients.Doing Jonathan Stark's Pricing Seminar course.Learning from and contributing to the great community of leaders on the Rands Leadership Slack.All the admin and learning that comes with running a consultancy business - tools like FreeAgent make this a lot easier than it was 10 years ago!Listening to podcasts - work related ones include Security Now!, Authority Issues and The Business of Authority.Running!

 I welcome enquires by email in the first instance